 3. Find creative, organic fabric napkins in cute indigenous plant prints and handmade picnic blankets sewn from upcycled materials by Tea With Iris.
 The napkins are also sold at Whole Foods Palm Desert.

-4. If BYOB is allowed at the polo field of your choice, opt for locally produced spirits, wine or beer found across the valley to include in your tailgate.
+4. If BYOB is allowed at the polo field, opt for locally produced spirits, wine or beer found across the valley to include in your tailgate.
 Consider an I-10 IPA or award-winning bottle of Monumentous India Pale Ale from Coachella Valley Brewing Co; an Indian Canyon IPA from the La Quinta Brewing Company; or a small batch vodka or rum from Desert Distillery for some cool, crafted cocktails.

 5. For food, easy convenience with a touch of class is best.
 Call ahead to Jake’s in Palm Springs and pick up a spread, which might include: roasted lamb sandwiches with arugula, roasted peppers, feta and basil aioli on ciabatta bread; a Miami Vice salad that features chopped shrimp, romaine, avocado and key lime vinaigrette; and savory sides like tarragon chicken salad, quinoa with edamame or roasted cauliflower with local dates.